thelookoutway/bugsnag-dogstatsd/README.md

 # Bugsnag::Statsd

-Bugsnag middleware that increments a Statsd counter for each exception.
+Bugsnag middleware that increments a Datadog flavoured Statsd counter for each exception.

 ## Installation